 The climax of a recent Tinkercademy coding class was a race of littleBits R2s droids to the finish line.
 VROOOM!!

-Besides stoking “Fast & Furious” ambitions (no bad thing if properly applied), the kids learnt to use their hands and tools to build hardware, and learnt to program the software to control their R2 droids.
+Besides stoking “Fast & Furious” ambitions (no bad thing if properly applied), the kids learned to use their hands and tools to build a hardware and learned to program the software to control their R2 droids.